DavideTedesco/learn_git_quickly/README.md

 - clone a repository with `git clone`
 - update a repository with `git pull`
-- commmit to a repository with `git commit -am "insert here your comment"
+- commmit to a repository with `git commit -am "insert here your comment"'